LiamJHealy/LiamJHealy.github.io/_posts/2020-10-10-the-greeks.md

 ## European Option Greeks

-The value of a European call options can be derived from the Black-Scholes equation given its boundary conditions.
+The value of a European call options can be derived from the Black-Scholes equation given a set of boundary conditions for the European option.
 The value of a call option is shown below.

 $$
 C_t(S_t,t) = S_t N(d_1) - Xe^{-r(T-t)}N(d_2)